Three Norwegian oil and gas field permits invalidated on environmental grounds | Headlines

 State-controlled Equinor in a statement to Reuters said it was not a party in the case and that it expected Norwegian authorities to "pursue the matter further".
 Other field partners include Poland's Orlen, Vaar Energi, majority-owned by Italy's Eni, and ConocoPhillips.

-Aker BP, Orlen and ConocoPhillips did not immediately reply to a request for comment.
-Vaar Energi declined to comment.
+Aker BP and ConocoPhillips did not immediately reply to a request for comment.
+Vaar Energi and Orlen declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)